ramon-astudillo/custom_fe/README.md

                          ./s29_pbiz6p.mfc \
                          -debug

-Note that HCopy_UP will inidicate the coresponding -debug call using only MCopy.m.
+Note that HCopy_UP will inidicate the corresponding -debug call using only MCopy.m.
 This is much faster as it can be done inside Matlab multiple times to debug a custom front-end.
 Remember to put a breakpoint in MCopy before the exit or it will close Matlab after each run!.